Skip to main content

 Here, see how eyewear brand Vintage Frames Company uses several tactics to tap into FOMO with their Boxing Day marketing email: a ticking clock, the words “deals end in,” and a flashing sign that warns, “FINAL HOURS.”

-Some brands choose to focus their Boxing Day email marketing copy around “winter sales,” “holiday sales,” or “after-Christmas sales” rather than “Boxing Day sales” to appeal to a global audience.
+Some brands choose to focus their Boxing Day email marketing copy around “winter sales,” “holiday sales,” or “after-Christmas sales” rather than “Boxing Day sales,” but still send the emails on the same day.

 It’s a particularly clever tactic if you want to broaden your Boxing Day marketing to include your US customers, who may not be familiar with the holiday.
 Instead, appeal to something more likely to resonate, like not getting what they wished for on Christmas or needing something to buy with their holiday cash and gift cards.

-Here, see how luxury apparel brand Holland Cooper uses wintery imagery and product shots of clothing that would be ideal for cold weather to advertise their “winter sale” on Boxing Day:
+Here, see how luxury apparel brand Holland Cooper uses wintery imagery and product shots of cold weather clothing to advertise their “winter sale” on Boxing Day.

 Given the holiday’s proximity to the end of December, New Year’s resolutions are another option for Boxing Day marketing emails—especially for sports, fitness, nutrition, and wellness brands.